ADMIRAL MARKETS CYPRUS LTD SECURITIES TRADING RISK DISCLOSURE STATEMENT

-Admiral Markets UK Ltd (hereinafter referred to interchangeably as “Company”, “we”, “our”, “us”) is an investment firm authorised and by the Financial Conduct Authority (FCA) in the UK (FCA Firm Reference Number 595450).
+Admiral Markets Cyprus Ltd (hereinafter referred to interchangeably as “Company”, “we”, “our”, “us”) is a Cypriot investment firm, duly incorporated in the Republic of Cyprus under incorporation number ΗΕ 310328 and is authorised and regulated by the Cyprus Securities and Exchange Commission (hereinafter referred to as the “CySEC”) under license number 201/13.
 The aim of this securities trading risk disclosure statement is to provide the Company’s clients (hereinafter referred to interchangeably as “you”, “your”, “yours”, “yourself”, “Client”) with an overview of the basic (i.e., indicative, and not exhaustive) risks of securities trading.

 Market risk is a risk of investments declining in value because of economic developments or other events that affect the entire market.
 As a result of market risk, the Client may suffer losses due to the overall adverse price movement in the securities market or in a certain segment thereof.
 Adverse price movement may be caused, for instance, by poor economic indicators of the relevant state or branch of the economy, unstable economic environment, or unstable securities market.